Moamen1589/Tasks_App_CRUD/README.md

 # Task Management App 📝✅

-A simple yet powerful **Task Management App** built with **React, Redux, and Tailwind CSS**.
+A simple yet powerful **Task Management App** built with **React, Redux Toolkit, and Tailwind CSS**.
 This app allows users to efficiently **create, update, delete, and manage tasks** with different priorities and statuses.

 ---